suborbital/docs/website/docs/e2-core/usage/deploying-e2-core.md

 E2 Core is in beta, and is suitable production workloads.
 If you're using E2 Core in production, please reach out to us via [Discord](chat.suborbital.dev) or [team@suborbital.dev](mailto:team@suborbital.dev) so we can learn how you're using it!

-E2 Core is distributed as a Docker image: `suborbital/E2 Core`
+E2 Core is distributed as a Docker image: `suborbital/Atmo`

 To run E2 Core, you can mount your SE2 module Bundle as a volume, build your own container image that embeds it, or set E2 Core to wait for a Bundle to be uploaded.